So you find search engine optimization (SEO) a little intimidating, huh?

 The best way to send rich snippet information to Google is to add structured data markup to your website’s HTML.

 Page speed is a very important component of your SEO and search rankings.
 If you have a slow page loading speed, it’s considered a conversion killer.
-And since Google wants to keep its users happy, they’re less likely to give you prominent real estate in the search results.
+And since Google wants to keep its new users happy, they’re less likely to give you prominent real estate in the search results.

 One way to speed up your page loading speed is to optimize your images.
 Here are some pointers:

 Optimizing your images also gives you an opportunity to include targeted keywords so that the search engines better understand what your visual content is all about.

 In the “olden days,” you could cram a bunch of links into your website footer and trick Google into bumping you up in the rankings.
 Today, this is considered a spammy practice (and you’ll end up paying for your transgressions with penalties and suppressed rankings).
 However, the footer is still valuable real estate.

 The key is to ensure that all links you include in your footer have optimized and descriptive anchor text that corresponds with the search terms people use when they search for that type of content.
 Secondly, you can link to your best blog content and other high-value resource pages.

 If you have 404 pages – which indicate an error or missing link – you’re squandering valuable opportunities to secure backlinks and enhance your SEO profile.

 Use the Google Search Console to identify all 404 pages on your website.
 Once you find out where they’re looking to, you can step in and fix them.